James W. Nance

-James Wilson Nance (August 20, 1921 – May 11, 1999) was a United States Navy officer who was the 10th Deputy National Security Advisor from 1981 to 1982, also briefly the acting National Security Advisor.
+James Wilson "Bud" Nance (August 20, 1921 – May 11, 1999) was a United States Navy officer who was the 10th Deputy National Security Advisor from 1981 to 1982, also briefly the acting National Security Advisor.
 A childhood friend of Senator Jesse Helms, he later worked as a Congressional aide.

 Early life and education

 James Wilson Nance was born in Monroe, North Carolina, on August 20, 1921.
 He grew up two blocks away from a young Jesse Helms, born two months after him.
 The two were lifelong friends, and played in the school band together with Skipper Bowles at Monroe High School: Helms played the tuba; Bowles, the trumpet; and Nance, the clarinet.
 After high school, Nance attended North Carolina State University and the United States Naval Academy in Annapolis, Maryland, graduating in 1944.
 He later graduated from George Washington University with a Master of Arts in international relations.

 Naval career

 Following his graduation from Annapolis, Nance was commissioned as an ensign into the United States Navy later that year; he saw service in World War II, serving on USS North Carolina, and fighting at the Battle of Iwo Jima, as he later reminded ambassadors regarding hardship pay for service in hardship posts.

 After the war, he became a naval aviator in 1946, and tested jets for the Navy until the end of the 1950s, flying with John Glenn and Alan Shepard; he also served in the Korean War and in the Vietnam War.

 Between Korea and Vietnam, he was seconded to the Royal Navy, serving aboard HMS Bulwark, as a pilot, in the mid-1950s.
 On his return to the United States, in 1956, he tested the Douglas A-3 Skywarrior and its landing capabilities on USS Forrestal.

-In the 1960s, he commanded a carrier squadron, and, from December 1968 to late 1969, USS Forrestal.
+In the 1960s, he commanded a carrier squadron, from November 1967 to October 1968, the USS Raleigh (LPD-1), and from December 1968 to late 1969, the USS Forrestal.
 During his time as skipper, Forrestal suffered a minor fire at Norfolk Navy Yard that injured eight.

 In 1970, he was attached to the National Military Command Center, as the deputy director, before becoming an aide to General Alexander Haig later in the decade, during Haig's time as Supreme Allied Commander Europe.
 He capped his naval career at the Pentagon, as assistant vice chief of naval operations.